entegral/Week-1-Ruby-Project/README.md

  >      ./test_drive_anagram.rb

 * _Expected Output_
+ >      "Your inputs appear to be anagrams!"
+ >      "Your inputs appear to be antigrams!"
  >      "Your inputs are not anagrams because of these letters: a, b, c, d, e"
- >      "Your inputs appear to be antigrams!"
  >      "Make sure you input actual words!"

 ## Learning Objectives